Booking your trip to Disneyland

 We like to do the first whole day in Disneyland, and then the whole second day in California Adventure.
 If it closes early then we sometimes go back to Disneyland that night.
 It’s definitely nice to have the flexibility to go back and forth, but you have to decide what’s right for your family.

-Update: Since writing this, I have become a Travel Agent specializing in Disney and Universal!
-If you’d like me to do all of this leg work for you for FREE (free quote and NO booking fee) send me an email at Erica@enchanted-vacations.ca.
+Update: Since writing this, I have started my own travel agency specializing in Disney and Universal!
+If you’d like me to do all of this leg work for you for FREE (free quote and NO booking fee) visit my site here.

 We hope this helps you with booking your trip to Disneyland!